-This paper provides an adapted SMART PRACTICE framework, specifically designed to support children from 3 to 5 years of age, in early years settings.
-The early years model is framed around SMART PRACTICE principles which encourage educators and carers to provide relational environments for traumatised infants which are:
+This paper provides an adapted SMART PRACTICE framework, specifically designed to support young children up to 5 years of age.
+The early years model is framed around SMART PRACTICE principles which encourage educators and carers to provide relational environments for traumatised young children which are:

-Predictable- Traumatised children perceive any change as a potential threat.
+Predictable

-Continuity of care, regular routines, and extra support through transitional times, are particularly important for these children.
+- Traumatised children perceive any change as a potential threat. - Continuity of care, regular routines, and extra support through transitional times, are particularly important.

-Responsive- Traumatised children have not experienced adults who respond contingently to their needs.
+Responsive

-These children need adults who can offer them reparative experiences where relationship is separated from behaviour.
+- Traumatised children have not experienced adults who are safe and supportive. - These children need adults who can offer them reparative experiences where relationship is separated from behaviour.

-Attuned- Traumatised children have not experienced sensitive attunement to their needs from significant caregivers.
-Mis-reading of non-verbal cues is significant stress for a very young child and it influences the development of a poor sense of self.
+Attuned

-These children need adults who sensitively read their cues and respond accordingly in understanding the child's needs and providing an experience of relationship that meets those needs.
+- Traumatised children have not experienced sensitive attunement to their needs from significant caregivers affecting their ability to receive and respond to messages. - These children need adults who sensitively read their cues and respond accordingly in understanding the child's needs and providing an experience of relationship that meets "those needs.

-Connecting- Traumatised children have not had opportunities to experience trust of adults.
-For young children, this also means they have not necessarily built an understanding of their own emotions and emotional responses as they are not mirrored for them.
+Connecting

-These children need repeated experiences of positive engagement with adults that incorporates a reflection of their emotions, physiology and selfregulation strategies modeled for them.
+- Traumatised children have not had opportunities to experience trust in adults.
+For young children, this also means they have not necessarily built an understanding of their own emotions and emotional responses. - These children need repeated experiences of positive engagement with adults that incorporates a reflection of their emotions, physiology and self-regulation strategies modeled for them.